Nigaiyaro/REACT-game-store/README.md

-Buutti Code intensive training course -personal project
+This app is a game store -website
+It has been created as a part of Buutti's intensive training program as a personal project

 cd ./game-store/